 Amputations are divided into two groups as total and partial amputations.
 In total amputations which are completely seperated from the body, at least all severed vessels must be repaired soon after the incident.
 Otherwise, the survival of that bodypart is not possible.
 In some cases, continuity of the organ is still available with the body.
 These amputations are named as ‘’partial amputations’’.
 Sometimes the connection of the bodypart contains enough vessels for its survival, but sometimes it doesn’t.
 The latter ones should be handled like total amputations and definitive surgery should be performed in hours. ‘’Replantation’’ is a term, indicates to suture back the severed organ reconnecting its vessels on its own place.
 In some cases replantation is not possible due to general health status of the patient, late arrival to replantation center, inappropriate status of amputated part etc.

 If the patient has acompanying injuries, priority should be given for vital ones.
 Under these circumstances, replantation surgery could be cancelled.
 On the other hand, if the severed part too much damaged, replantation may not be performed.
 The success rate of surgeries in amputations with sharp cutters like knife, chopper etc. is higher than in amputations happened by pulling or compression.

-Additional conditions such as smoking, diabetes, heart diseases, blood pressure diseases effects the treatment adversely.
-Also, success may be less in old patients than young and middle age patients.
+Additional conditions such as smoking, diabetes, chronic heart diseases or high blood pressure may affect the treatment adversely.
+Also, the rate of success is less in older patients due to degenerative changes in vascular structures.